jjideenschmiede/afterbuy-woocommerce-plugin/readme.txt

 1. Download the Plugin in the WooCommerce Plugin Store
 2. Install and activate the Plugin.
-3. Contact us via Mail <a href=„mailto:support@jj-ideenschmiede.de“>Mail</a>in order to buy and install the chargeable software solution J&J Afterwoo and migrate the Systems WooCommerce and Afterbuy.
+3. Contact us via Mail <a href=„mailto:support@jj-ideenschmiede.de“>Mail</a>in order to buy and install the chargeable software solution Afterbuy - WooCommerce Plugin and migrate the Systems WooCommerce and Afterbuy.

 == Configuration Options ==

 The Plugin comes ready to install and as soon as you install and activate it, we are able to verify your Woocommerce Shop by creating an API Endpoint in your WooCommerce System, that you can click on in your Plugin backend.
-There are no configuration options with this Plugin, since it is the basis for our chargeable interface solution J&J Afterwoo, that is buyable directly from us.
+There are no configuration options with this Plugin, since it is the basis for our chargeable interface solution, that is buyable directly from us.

 == Changelog ==